jesvijonathan/JOS-Animation-Library/README.md

 This project is currently being developed by me & the dev community, So you can expect more features and updates quite often..

 Was inpired by GSAP, AOS libraries.
 I wanted something easier to use, with great performance and wanted to make the implementation better.
-So I worked on it from scratch.
+So I worked on this project from scratch.

 Feel free to report an issue or request a feature in this repository :)
 & for more information, Check out the [JOS Webpage](https://jesvijonathan.github.io/JOS-Animation-Library).